 \subsection{Large-scale dataset construction}

 To pretrain WiFo-2 and evaluate its zero-shot generalization performance on channel-reconstruction tasks, we curated LH-CSI, a large-scale heterogeneous three-dimensional CSI dataset comprising 11.6 billion CSI points.
-The dataset integrates data from 8 distinct sources, covering all 3 CSI acquisition modalities: statistical channel modeling, real-world measurements, and ray-tracing.
+The dataset integrates data from eight distinct sources, including QuaDRiGa \cite{jaeckel2014QuaDRiGa}, PKU-GBSM \cite{huang2023mixed}, LuViRA \cite{yaman2024luvira}, DICHASUS \cite{dichasus2021}, Argos \cite{shepard2016argoschannel}, PKU-RM, DeepMIMO \cite{alkhateeb2019deepmimo}, and PKU-RT \cite{sionna}, covering all three CSI acquisition modalities of statistical channel modelling, real-world measurements, and ray tracing.
 Each source dataset comprises several sub-datasets of either coarse-grained or fine-grained types, with 9,000, 1,000, and 2,000 CSI samples designated for training, validation, and testing, respectively.
 The dataset covers a broad range of wireless communication scenarios, including factories, schools, and unmanned aerial vehicle (UAV) communications.
 It features rich system configurations with carrier frequencies spanning from sub-6 GHz to the terahertz band and a diverse spectrum of user-mobility speeds.
-Detailed descriptions of each source are provided below and the system configurations are given in Supplementary Note 2.
+Detailed descriptions of each source and the system configurations are given in Note 3 of the Supplementary Information.

-\textbf{QuaDRiGa}.
-The dataset was generated by the 3GPP-compliant generator QuaDRiGa \cite{jaeckel2014QuaDRiGa} through statistical channel modeling, which allows for the flexible adjustment of various system configurations and thereby increases the dataset’s diversity.
-The dataset includes 19 coarse-grained sub-datasets QC1 to QC19, and 19 fine-grained CSI sub-datasets QF1 to QF19, covering typical scenarios such as UMa, UMi, indoor, and RMa.
-It spans multiple 5G NR frequency bands from 1.5 GHz to 28 GHz, supports antenna arrays ranging from 4 to 32 elements, and accommodates user speeds ranging from 0 to 300 km/h.

-\textbf{PKU-GBSM}.
-The dataset is self-developed based on a spatiotemporal-consistent and space-time-frequency triple non-stationary channel model \cite{huang2023mixed}, serving as a supplement to QuaDRiGa.
-It is designed for dynamic vehicle-to-vehicle (V2V) scenarios in vehicular networks and can effectively model continuous arbitrary trajectories of connected vehicles.
-The dataset includes one coarse-grained sub-dataset VC and one fine-grained CSI sub-dataset VF, with a frequency of 5.9 GHz and 16 antennas.

-\textbf{LuViRA}.
-The dataset was constructed by processing the radio modality of the open-source LuViRA \cite{yaman2024luvira} dataset, which is a synchronized dataset spanning vision, radio, and audio for indoor localization research.
-LuViRA contains 89 trajectories that are either straight lines or random.
-For each trajectory, it provides three-dimensional CSI with 100 samples along the time, subcarrier, and antenna dimensions.
-Data were collected at 100 Hz with a 20 MHz transmission bandwidth using an irregular planar antenna array, and the receiver moved at low speed.
-We continuously segmented the data into contiguous CSI samples of size $16\times16\times64$ along the time, antenna, subcarrier dimensions and randomly selected 12,000 samples to construct a coarse-grained CSI dataset LC.